ZealinBee/ZealinBee/README.md

 # My name is Zhiyuan - on Youtube I'm [ZealinBee][website] ✨

-- 💻 Into Front-end development, but I have a Full-Stack mindset :)
+- 💻 Into Front-end development, but I have a Full-Stack mindset :) (Currently learning Node, Express and Mongo)
+- 🧮 Check out my Repository!
 - 🎻 I play the violin, and I post some of them on [Youtube][website]!
-- 🧮 Check out my Repository!

 ### Stuff I've Made